pace-neutrons/Horace/documentation/user_docs/docs/manual/Cutting_data_of_interest_from_SQW_files_and_objects.rst

   A four-component binning axis defines **multiple** cuts with **multiple** integration limits in the selected direction.
 These components are:

 .. code-block:: matlab

   * `lower`      -- % minimum cut bin-centre
   * `separation` -- % distance between cut bin-centres
   * `upper`      -- % approximate maximum cut bin-centre
-  * `cut_width`  -- % half-width of each cut from each bin-centre in both directions
+  * `cut_width`  -- % width of each cut, centred on each bin-centre, thus extending one half-width in both directions

 The number of cuts produced will be the number of ``separation``-sized steps between ``lower`` and ``upper``.